DaixuanLi/AutoBlox_Artifact/README.md

 ./setup_xdb.sh
 ```

 The xdb directory is automatically set to the root directory of AutoBlox.
 If you wish to build your own xdb, please change the xdb directory in setup_xdb.sh file.
-The setup on CloudLab is different; please refer to the CloudLab account we provided.
+For artifact reviewers, the setup on CloudLab is different; please take a look at the CloudLab account we provided.

 Then, you can start reproducing the figures.